 How to find the LMB

 The LMB has limited parking for visitors.
 Please contact your host or LMB Reception (01223 267000) to reserve a car parking space for your visit.
-Alternatively, visitors can use the hospital’s patient and visitor car park, run by NCP (charges apply).
+Alternatively, visitors can use one of the hospital’s patient and visitor car parks.
+The nearest is the yellow car park 2 (charges apply).

 Off-Site Parking – Park and Ride